zhouhoujun/type-mvc/README.md

 @MvcModule({
     // baseURL: __dirname,
     imports: [
-        ModelModule, // your orm module adapter
+        ModelModule, // your orm module adapter,
+        // TypeOrmModule, // for typeorm model
         //...  you service, or controller, some extends module.
     ],
     debug: true